Vectorial1024/laravel-process-async/README.md

 Of course, if you are considering extreme scaling (e.g. Redis queues in Laravel, multi-worker clusters, etc.) or guaranteed task execution, then this library is obviously not for you.

+## Any usage tips that I should know?
+Some tips for using this library in the best way:
+- None at the moment; we will let you know!

 ## Installation
 via Composer: